splunk/public-o11y-docs/rum/rum-session-replay.rst

 Redact information
 ==============================
-Text and inputs are redacted by default, you can optionally configure image redaction as well.
-The following image shows how the Splunk RUM homepage looks with text redaction enabled.
-All text is replaced by * symbols.
+Text and inputs are redacted by default.
+You can optionally configure image redaction as well.
+The following image illustrates what the Splunk RUM homepage looks with text redaction enabled.
+All text is replaced by ``*`` characters.

 .. image:: /_images/rum/SR-text-redaction.png
    :alt: Example home screen of a website with the text replaced by the star symbol to show redacted text.
    :width: 70%

 To disable all text redaction, set ``maskTextSelector: false``.
 To customize which elements are redacted, you can use the ``rr-mask`` class.
 Any element with this class will have its text redacted.
-Additionally, you can customize the class name by setting the ``maskTextClass`` option to a custom value, which can also accept a regular expression, or you can set custom selector to ``maskTextSelector`` option.
+Additionally, you can customize the class name by setting the ``maskTextClass`` option to a custom selector, ``maskTextSelector`` or to custom value.
+The custom value can be a regular expression.

 Input redaction is handled separately.
 To disable all input redaction, set ``maskAllInputs: false``.
 To customize which inputs are redacted use the ``maskInputOptions`` option.

 .. note::
-    In the rrweb documentation, the default value of ``maskTextSelector`` is specified as ``null`` and ``maskAllInputs`` as ``false``.
-However, we have changeded these default values in our configuration to ensure that all text and inputs are redacted by default.
+    In the rrweb documentation, the default value of ``maskTextSelector`` is ``null`` and the default value of ``maskAllInputs`` is ``false``.
+However, Splunk RUM changes these default values in our configuration to ensure that all text and inputs are redacted by default.
 As a result, you must explicitly set ``maskTextSelector`` or ``maskAllInputs`` to ``false`` when no redaction is desired.

 Examples: